-- 1. Log in to SDS Enterprise. - Move your files to the synchronized folder of your choice (e.g., OneDrive or Dropbox).
-They will be automatically protected: they now have the extension .sdsx and their icon shows a small padlock.
+- 1. Log in to SDS Enterprise. - 2.
+Move your file to the synchronized folder of your choice (e.g., OneDrive, Dropbox).
+It is automatically protected: it now has a .sdsx extension and its icon displays a small padlock.
 You will be the only person who can view them.